The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Explanation Methods and Experiments

-We use the input embeddings of a sequence as $x$.
-Given our results in Sec.~\ref{sec:replace_experiments}, we use a repeated MASK token embedding for our baseline $\tilde{x}$ rather than the all-zero input suggested by \citet{sundararajan_axiomatic_2017} for text models.
+\emph{3.
+Integrated Gradients.} We evaluate the Integrated Gradients (IG) method of \citet{sundararajan_2017_axiomatic}.
+This method numerically integrates the gradients of a model output w.r.t. its input along a path between the observed input and a user-selected baseline.
+Given our results in Sec.~\ref{sec:replace_experiments}, we use a repeated MASK token embedding for our baseline $\tilde{x}$ rather than the all-zero input suggested by \citet{sundararajan_2017_axiomatic} for text models.
 We use the model's predicted probability as the output, and to obtain token-level salience scores, we sum the output of IG along the embedding dimension.
-By the Completeness property of IG, token-level salience scores still sum to the difference in predicted probabilities between the observed input and the baseline.